Your Negotiation Outcomes Will Tank Until You Do These 5 Things

 - Offer your help—before you’re asked if possible.

 - Ask for reciprocity when the timing is right.
 If you don’t, you’ll risk being perceived as a doormat.

-> Key Action #3: Find the Double Coincidence of Wants
+Key Action #3: Find the Pain

-> - Develop a list of open-ended, “diagnostic” questions you can ask to determine what your ally wants and needs.
+- Develop a list of open-ended, “diagnostic” questions you can ask to determine what your ally wants and needs.

 - Once you understand their goals and preferences, you can frame what you bring to the party as a benefit to you and your conversation partner.